splorp/npds-tracker-server/readme.txt

 	cssTemplate = /usr/local/share/npdstracker/template.css
 	logfile = /var/log/npdstracker.log

+* You can now manually start npdstracker at the command line:

+	java -cp /usr/local/bin/npdstracker.jar npdstracker -c /etc/npdstracker/npdscmd.txt -o /etc/npdstracker/npdstracker.ini

-* On Darwin/Mac OS X, you can create a launch daemon to automatically start npdstracker on boot by creating & editing /Library/LaunchDaemons/fr.free.npds.npdstracker.plist and pasting in the following (this is assuming following the above Advanced Configuration steps):
+* Or, on Darwin/Mac OS X, you can create a launch daemon to automatically start npdstracker on boot by creating & editing /Library/LaunchDaemons/fr.free.npds.npdstracker.plist and pasting in the following (this is assuming following the above Advanced Configuration steps):